ReadShade/ReadShade/source/emulators/pcsx2.rst

       Screenshot showing :guilabel:`Direct3D 11` selected as the renderer.

-   This ensures compatibility with most of ReShade's add-ons.
+   This setting works best with most ReShade add-ons.

-#. **Internal Resolution:** Set the internal resolution to :guilabel:`Native` for most cases.
+#. **Internal Resolution:** For most games, set the internal resolution to :guilabel:`Native`.

    .. figure:: images/pcsx2/PCSX2_Rendering.png

       Screenshot showing :guilabel:`Native` resolution selected.

-   This also helps with ReShade's generic depth add-on.
+   This also helps ReShade's generic depth add-on work correctly.

 Installing and Configuring ReShade
 ----------------------------------

 To use ReShade with PCSX2, follow these steps:

-#. **Install ReShade:** Install ReShade under your current API setting.
+#. **Install ReShade:** Install ReShade using your current API setting.
 You can find the installation guide `here <../reshade/reshadeversions.md>`_.

 #. **Turn off the emulator and install ReShade.**

-#. **Start your game and go into the ReShade menu.**
+#. **Start your game and open the ReShade menu.**

-#. **Check the depth buffer:** Check the depth buffer in the add-ons tab.
+#. **Check the depth buffer:** In the add-ons tab, check the depth buffer.

    .. figure:: images/pcsx2/PCSX2_ReShade_Depth_Add-on.png